-Medications are a key part of any treatment plan for chronic obstructive pulmonary disease (COPD).
-Patients and their healthcare providers work together to find the right combination of medicines to treat different aspects of the individual’s disease, in the best way possible.
+Medicines are a key part of any treatment plan for chronic obstructive pulmonary disease (COPD).
+You and your doctor should work together to find the right combination of medicines to treat different aspects of your condition in the best way possible.

 Some drugs for COPD are called maintenance medicines.
-This means that they are used to help control and prevent the symptoms of stable COPD, which are symptoms the person has all or most of the time.
-Some medicines are used to treat symptoms that suddenly get worse during COPD flare-ups, or exacerbations.
-Others are not used to treat the symptoms of the disease itself, but to treat related conditions that people with COPD often have.
+This means they are used to help control and prevent the symptoms of stable COPD.
+These are symptoms you have all or most of the time.
+Some medicines are used to treat symptoms that suddenly get worse during COPD flare-ups.
+Others are not used to treat the symptoms of the disease itself.
+Instead, they are used to treat related conditions that people with COPD often have.1-3

-These types of medicines can all play a role in a COPD treatment plan:
+These types of medicines can all play a role in a COPD treatment plan:1-3

 What are bronchodilators?

-Bronchodilators are a central part of the treatment plan for most people with COPD.
-During a bronchospasm, the muscles that surround the airways tighten up and make the airways too narrow for enough air to pass through.
-This can make it hard to breathe.
+Bronchodilators are a central part of treatment plans for most people with COPD.
+During bronchospasms, the muscles that surround the airways tighten up.
+This makes the airways too narrow for enough air to pass through.
+This can make it hard to breathe.1-3

-Bronchodilators are inhaled drugs that can help to relieve and prevent bronchospasms by helping the muscles around the airways to relax.
-This opens up the airways and makes breathing easier.
+Bronchodilators are inhaled drugs that can help to relieve and prevent bronchospasms by helping the muscles around the airways relax.
+This opens up the airways and makes breathing easier.1-3

-- Short-acting beta-agonist bronchodilators (SABAs), which may be called “rescue” inhalers, because they can provide very quick relief for sudden or severe breathing symptoms
+- Short-acting beta-agonist bronchodilators (SABAs) – These may be called “rescue” inhalers because they can provide quick relief for sudden or severe breathing symptoms

 - Long-acting beta-agonist bronchodilators (LABAs)